Oichkatzelesfrettschen/v7unix/README.md

 A stub module `svr4_machdep.c` is provided for System V Release 4 support.
 It will translate SVR4 system calls and prepare binaries for execution when fully implemented.

+## IPC

+The experimental IPC layer uses mailboxes to exchange messages between processes.
+See [doc/IPC.md](doc/IPC.md) for an overview of the mailbox layout, send/receive semantics and timeout behaviour.

 # Source

 Unix Version 7 tarbomb from https://minnie.tuhs.org/Archive/Distributions/Research/Henry_Spencer_v7/v7.tar.gz